ZhitianHou/zhitianhou.github.io/_pages/about.md

 # 🔥 News
-- *2025.04*: &nbsp;🎉🎉 Our paper "KnowJudge: A Knowledge-Driven Framework for Legal Judgment Prediction" has been accepted to CogSci 2025.
+- *2025.04*: &nbsp;🎉🎉 Our paper "KnowJudge: A Knowledge-Driven Framework for Legal Judgment Prediction" has been accepted to **CogSci 2025**.
+- *2022.10*: &nbsp;🎉🎉 Our paper "Homogeneous ensemble models for predicting infection levels and mortality of COVID-19 patients: Evidence from China" has been accepted to **Digital Health**.

 # 📝 Publications